 - Side effects.
 Cinnamon usually causes no side effects.
 Heavy use of cinnamon may irritate the mouth and lips, causing sores.
 In some people, it can cause an allergic reaction.
 Applied to the skin, it might cause redness and irritation.

 - Risks.
 Very high quantities of cassia cinnamon may be toxic, particularly in people with liver problems.
 Because cinnamon may lower blood sugar, people with diabetes may need to adjust their treatment if they use cinnamon supplements.
-An ingredient in some cinnamon products, coumarin, may cause liver problems.
+An ingredient in some cinnamon products, coumarin, may cause liver problems; but the amount of this compound ingested is usually so small that this wouldn’t happen for most people.
 Given the lack of evidence about its safety, cinnamon -- as a treatment -- is not recommended for children or for women who are pregnant or breastfeeding.

 - Interactions.
 If you take any medication regularly, talk to your doctor before you start using cinnamon supplements.
 They could interact with antibiotics, diabetes drugs, blood thinners, heart medicines, and others.